awslabs/threat-composer/e2e/README.md

 Functional browser tests for the **web app** (`packages/threat-composer-app`).

-Before this suite the app had **zero** runtime coverage: every check in the Yarn workspaces + Vite + ESM migration was build-time or HTTP-level, and the app was never asserted to actually render, let alone work, in a browser.
+Before this suite the app had **zero** runtime coverage: every check in the pnpm workspaces + Vite + ESM migration was build-time or HTTP-level, and the app was never asserted to actually render, let alone work, in a browser.
 These specs are that layer.